 There are always ways to save when booking a family cruise vacation.
 Whether it’s choosing a budget-friendly family cruise line or choosing a departure location that isn’t far from home, you can certainly find a cheap family cruise that is fun for the whole family.
 Consider these saving tactics for a cheap family cruise.

-Some cruise lines offer a Kids Sail Free package or promotion.
-Be aware that restrictions will very likely apply, but even saving a few dollars on your kiddo(s) makes for a nice cheap, kid-friendly cruise.
+Some cruise lines offer kids sale free packages and promotions.
+(Be aware that restrictions will very likely apply.)
 Royal Caribbean, which partners with DreamWorks and offers numerous kid-friendly onboard activities, often features a discounted rate for the “third or fourth person” in your cabin.
 This deal is not a guarantee, but it’s a good one to keep in mind when researching and booking.
-Norwegian Cruise Line also sometimes offers the “third and fourth passenger” discounted rates so be on the lookout for deals.
+Norwegian Cruise Line also sometimes offers the “third and fourth passenger” discounted rates.
 Holland America, CroisiEurope, Crystal Cruises and the luxury cruise line, Paul Gauguin, also offer similar discounts for kids.
-And we love this one — MSC Cruises allows all children 12 years old and younger to sail free when they share a cabin with their parents.
+And we love this one — MSC Cruises allows all children 12 years old and younger to sail free when they share a cabin with their parents!

-Do your research and always be on the lookout for promotions and deals.
+A little research goes a long way when it comes to finding a cheap family cruise.
 Cruise lines often offer sales; you just need to find them.
 Wave season, considered a promotional time when many cruise lines offer deals, runs between January and March.
 Holidays can also be a good time to find and book a cheap family cruise.
 Many cruise lines offer early-booking deals.
 Advance booking is great if you know your exact travel dates and what you are looking for in a cruise.
-Or if booking too far in advance is too much of a commitment, try booking your budget family cruise last-minute.
-Cruise lines consider “last minute” anywhere between a few days and few months, so there is still time to find a last minute cruise deal for your family.
+Or, if booking too far in advance is too much of a commitment, try finding a last-minute cruise deal.
+Cruise lines consider “last-minute” anywhere between a few days and a few months before the sailing.

-Obviously when the kids are off from school, it is the most convenient time to take a family vacation.
+Obviously school breaks are the most convenient time to take a family vacation.
 But the cruise lines know this as well.
-So if you have some flexibility with your travel dates, then finding a cheap family cruise can be a lot easier.
+If you have some flexibility with your travel dates, finding a cheap family cruise will be a lot easier.
 The summer and holidays are peak cruise times with larger price tags, but if you can set sail in the fall or early spring, it is a great way to save on your family cruise vacation (and possibly enjoy fewer crowds).